cybersource-tpi/cybersource-plugins-commercetools-fork/docs/Decision-Manager.md

 ### Enabling/disabling decision manager for specific payments

-The Cybersource Plugin has environment variable for decision manager as ISV_PAYMENT_DECISION_MANAGER, you can set the values to true or false to enable or disable decision manager
+The Cybersource Plugin has environment variable for decision manager as PAYMENT_GATEWAY_DECISION_MANAGER, you can set the values to true or false to enable or disable decision manager

 > **_NOTE:_** This field is case sensitive